gamingwithevets/ggworkshop/README.md

 # Basic info
 **GGWorkshop** is a Game Genie decoder and encoder written in Python.
-Currently, the tool only supports decoding and generating Game Genie codes for the **Nintendo Entertainment System**.
+Currently, the tool only supports decoding and generating Game Genie codes for the **Nintendo Entertainment System/NES/Nintendo**.

 # Requirements
 I recommmend the latest version of Python 3.